hamedhaghighi/ML-assisted-annotation/README.md

 ![pipeline](assets/pipeline-3.png)
-\*Manual annotation tool is an external tool and it is wrapped by ML-ADA.
+\*Manual annotation tool is an external tool and ML-ADA wraps it.
 ## **Table of Contents**
 - [Installation](#installation)
 - [Usage](#usage)